 4. The “If I don’t reply to this text the world is going to end!” driver

 “OMG R U kidding?
 Who waits more than 12 seconds 2 reply 2 a TXT?”
 Safe drivers, that’s who.
-According to distraction.gov, five seconds is the average time a driver’s eyes are off the road while texting.
+According to nhtsa.gov, five seconds is the average time a driver’s eyes are off the road while texting.
 When traveling 55 miles per hour, that’s enough time to cover the length of a football field—blindfolded.
 That’s plenty of space in which to cause a major—and quite possibly deadly—accident.
 Drivers who text are some of the most dangerous drivers out there.

 5. The “Turn signals are for suckers” driver